 In some respect, Caacupe is a good place for families with children.
 It is a safe environment full of large open spaces.

-For children, there are ice crème parlours and juice bars in addition to its playgrounds.
-Beyond the centre there are woods, hills and streams to explore and clean fresh air.
+For children, there are ice crème parlors and juice bars in addition to its playgrounds.
+Beyond the center, there are woods, hills, and streams to explore and clean fresh air.

 Therefore, whilst a family would find Caacupe a very healthy environment in which to bring up children educating them would potentially be a problem.

-The centre of Caacupe is compact enough to walk on all but the hottest of days.
+The center of Caacupe is compact enough to walk on all but the hottest of days.
 Its streets are a pleasant place for a leisurely stroll.